Updated: Jan 11

 TG's Child Care is well-loved in the communities across regional Australia and trusted as the stewardship of the children's future.
 Families know about their high quality early childhood practices and philosophy of Playing is Learning for Life.

-What many may not be aware of is, out of 174 Educators across all the campuses of TG's Child Care, four of them are men!
+What many may not be aware of is, out of 174 Educators across all the campuses of TG's Child Care, three of them are men!
 TG's Child Care advocates for diversity and inclusivity not just with regards to the children and families but also their Educators.
 TG's is proud of their ever growing team of professional, qualified, respectful and caring Educators who are passionately focused on and committed to the unique learning journeys of every child.
 Working at TG's is to be nurtured in an inclusive culture where all Educators, leaders and management feel respected, listened to and supported.

 That is why TG's male Educators are thriving in this beautiful environment, where they are happy to share their gifts, knowledge and experience.
 Brilliant-Online got curious about what life is like for the male Educators at TG's, and we were really inspired by what they had to share!